oracle/docker-images/OracleFMWInfrastructure/README.md

 **IMPORTANT:** The resulting images will have a domain with an Administration Server and one Managed Server by default.
 You must extend the image with your own Dockerfile, and create your domain using WLST.

 #### Providing the Administration Server user name and password and Database username and password
-The user name and password must be supplied in a `domain.properties` file located in a HOST directory that you will map at Docker runtime with the `-v` option to the image directory `/u01/oracle/properties`.
+The user name and password must be supplied in a `./dockerfiles/12.2.1.3/properties/domain_security.properties` file located in a HOST directory that you will map at Docker runtime with the `-v` option to the image directory `/u01/oracle/properties`.
 The properties file enables the scripts to configure the correct authentication for the WebLogic Administration Server and Database.

 The format of the `domain.properties` file is key=value pair:

-        username=myadminusername
+        username=myusername
-        password=myadminpassword
+        password=welcome1
         db_user=sys
         db_pass=Oradoc_db1
         db_schema=Oradoc_db1

-**Note**: Oracle recommends that the `domain.properties` file be deleted or secured after the container and the WebLogic Server are started so that the user name and password are not inadvertently exposed.
+**Note**: Oracle recommends that the `domain_security.properties` file be deleted or secured after the container and the WebLogic Server are started so that the user name and password are not inadvertently exposed.

 ### Write your own Oracle Fusion Middleware Infrastructure domain with WLST
 The best way to create your own domain, or extend an existing domain, is by using the [WebLogic Scripting Tool](https://docs.oracle.com/middleware/1221/cross/wlsttasks.htm).
 You can find an example of a WLST script to create domains at [`createInfraDomain.py`](dockerfiles/12.2.1.x/container-scripts/createInfraDomain.py).
 You may want to tune this script with your own setup to create datasources and connection pools, security realms, deploy artifacts, and so on.
 You can also extend images and override an existing domain, or create a new one with WLST.